-Sad truth alert!
 Not every manuscript you write will go somewhere, publication-wise.
 Far from it.
-Every manuscript you write is supremely useful, though.
+Every manuscript you write is a step towards writing for a living, though.
 I think every time you sit down at the keys, you should be striving to improve.
 Everything you write this week should be better and more exciting to you than what you wrote last week.
 You hear people talking about starter cars and houses, maybe even starter spouses.
 Well, I think that almost every currently published writer has written at least one starter (or drawer) novel.
 MG and YA superstar Lauren Myracle wrote something like five books, she said once, before getting her first published.
 Some have many more than that.
-So will all the novels you write be published?
-Even eventually?
-Probably not.
+So when we consider “How long does it take to write a novel?”, we need to acknowledge that not all the novels you write will even be published.
 In fact, I think it should be a good and healthy thing to look at some of your starter novels and be horrified by the quality of the writing.
 That means you’ve come a long way since.

-Everyone knows the story of the person who never once sat down at a computer before, wrote a first draft manuscript inspired by a dream they had, sold it for a million dollars and got six thousand movies made of their story, etc. etc. etc. You know why everyone knows the story of “the exception to the rule”?
+Everyone knows the story of the person who never once sat down at a computer before, wrote a first draft manuscript inspired by a dream they had, and was immediately writing for a living.
+You know why everyone knows the story of “the exception to the rule”?
 Because it’s news.
-It’s so rare that everyone talks about it and raises it to mythical status.
+It’s so rare to blast through the process of writing and publishing a novel that everyone talks about it and raises it to mythical status.
 The other 99.999999% of us mere mortals have to write plenty of dreary starter novels (and don’t forget about the Million Bad Words) before we can figure out how to draft a living character, create a compelling plot, achieve tension and humor and literary magic.
 That sort of stuff takes practice.
 And practice takes… patience.

 For a lot of writers, or anyone working in the creative arts, our ego often compels us to think we’re “special.”
 What teen girl hasn’t heard stories of some chick at the mall getting discovered by a modeling scout and then immediately dressed up really cute and gone to the mall in hopes of scoring her one-in-a-million chance at stardom?
 It’s worse for writers, because they don’t actually have to get dressed and leave the house to indulge in such fantasies.
 Who among you hasn’t started in on a hot idea and thought, “This is a brilliant, undiscovered masterpiece that everyone will love the second they read it”?
 Who hasn’t let themselves boast, “Let all the other writers slog around in the trenches because I’m special“?

 Well, talent is a huge piece of the puzzle, naturally.
-But hard work, I’ll argue, is a bigger piece.
+But when we’re considering “How long does it take to write a novel?”, I’d argue that hard work is a bigger piece.
 Because naturally talented people — especially the people who know they’re naturally talented — often get an entitled attitude and wait for the success to come to them.
 It’s the people who think “I might not be special enough yet but, damn it, I will be successful” who usually end up towering over their smug counterparts.
-Because the ordinary writers have to work for it and they know it.
+Because the ordinary writers have to work hard towards writing for a living.
 They have to put in the hours to see improvement, to witness the talent start to shine.
 They learn to work hard and never give up.
 And those are the people who make it, while some of the naturally talented people sit around on their couches, waiting for that model scout to come knocking.